2024 FALL

 Dr. Jennifer Doudna

-We’re honored to welcome Dr. Jennifer Doudna, PhD, as our esteemed keynote speaker.
+We’re honored to welcome Jennifer Doudna, PhD, as our esteemed keynote speaker.
 Dr. Doudna, a Nobel laureate honored in 2020 for her pioneering work in CRISPR technology, stands as a beacon of innovation in the field of genomics and molecular biology.
 As the co-inventor of CRISPR-Cas9 gene editing, her research has revolutionized our understanding of genetic engineering and its applications in medicine, agriculture, and beyond.

 During her keynote session, Dr. Doudna will share invaluable insights from her experiences at the forefront of genomic innovation.
 From navigating ethical considerations in gene editing to harnessing CRISPR’s potential for transformative therapies, attendees can expect a thought-provoking discussion that delves into both the promise and the challenges of genomic advancements.
 With her engaging and approachable style, Dr. Doudna will inspire attendees to embrace innovation responsibly while charting the course for the future in our industry.
 This will be a truly enlightening session!